DaveVoorhis/Wrapd/README.md

       ...
     }
     ```
-   Wrapd will generate convenient, type-checked methods to invoke your queries.
-You can use them like this:
+   Wrapd will generate relevant classes and type-checked methods to invoke your queries easily
+   like this:
    ```
    MyTableQuery01.query(database, 3, 7)
             .forEach(tuple -> System.out.println("x = " + tuple.x + ", y = " + tuple.y));